 - 1.1.
-This is an update for Cabinet, following the Cabinet report of 23rd May 2023, on the legislation introduced by Welsh Government (WG) to increase the maximum level of council tax premiums for second homes and long term empty properties. - 1.2.
+To bring the following proposal to full Council, following the Cabinet report of 18th July 2023, on the legislation introduced by Welsh Government (WG) to increase the maximum level of council tax premiums for second homes and long term empty properties. - 1.2.
 To provide additional information on the public consultation and help shape decision making.